Jasmine Casarez

-Jasmine Alexis Casarez (born 7 January 1997) is a professional footballer who plays as a forward for Liga MX Femenil side Juárez.
+Jasmine Alexis Casarez (born 7 January 1997) is a professional footballer who plays as a forward for Liga MX Femenil side Guadalajara.
 Born and raised in the United States, she plays for the Mexico national team.

 Career

 Puerto Rico Sol (2019–2022)

 In October 2019, she signed with Puerto Rico Sol.

 Juárez (2022–2025)

 In February 2022, she was announced as a player for Juárez, becoming the first foreign-born player of the team.